Transnational Organized Crime – CJUS 810

 Course Requirements Checklist

 The student will prepare a series of 4 comprehensive research papers on an organized crime in a particular country or salient organized crime topic.
 Students will prepare an 6-8-page paper with a minimum 8 scholarly articles, 2 Holy Bible references, and one recent news article.
 In the paper, students will take a holistic approach to analyzing organized crime.
-Please review the Research Paper Instructions and Rubric for the unique and quite challenging way students will complete this research paper.
+Please review the Research Paper Assignment Instructions and Grading Rubric for the unique and quite challenging way students will complete this assignment.

-The student will create a 10 slide PowerPoint Presentation (with additional slides as a reference section) based upon their analysis organized crime in an assigned country.
+The student will create a 10–slide PowerPoint Presentation (with additional slides as a reference section) based upon their analysis organized crime in an assigned country.
 Just as in the research paper, student will take holistic approach to their analysis and presentation.
 Each slide must have 200–350 words of bulleted or paragraph speakers notes.
 A minimum of 8 scholarly sources and the Holy Bible should be used.
 Additionally, the student should use animations, transitions, and graphics to reflect graduate level research.
-Please review the PowerPoint Presentation Instructions and Rubric for the unique and challenging way students will complete this research paper.
+Please review the PowerPoint Presentation Assignment Instructions and Grading Rubric for the unique and challenging way students will complete this assignment.

 Focus on the Totality of Projects